cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/3-double_spending_attack/README.md

 1. The number of blocks the user should wait for before accepting a transaction depends on the block generation power held by potential attackers

 <details><summary>See correct answer</summary>
-3. Waiting before confirming a transaction assures the user that a fork will not appear in the blockchain and that the tokens are indeed theirs
+3. Waiting before confirming a transaction assures the user that a fork will not appear in the blockchain and that the tokens are indeed theirs.
 4. The number of blocks the user should wait for before accepting a transaction depends on the block generation power held by potential attacker
 </details>